Heading to California soon and need to know the Best Things to do in San Diego? Your girl has you covered!

 Open seven days a week this bustling market is full of chic eateries, craft vendors, and specialty restaurants.
 It’s a great place for lunch or dinner and when you’re here make sure to check out the gem of Liberty Station — Pigment (pictured above).
 Also, a notable mention to the cool Corvette Diner, a 50’s themed diner that has delicious comfort food and the best shakes in town!

-Thank you for reading the Top Places to visit in San Diego!
+Thank you for reading the Best Things to Do in San Diego!
 I hope you enjoy your visit to America’s Finest City!
-Comment below which place is your favorite and for more of my California Guides head here.
+Comment below which place is your favorite and make sure to not miss my Ultimate Guide to San Diego with all the details to make your trip amazing!